elisoncrum/piipan/README.md

 * Adaptability to policy changes and multiple benefit programs

 Further, this reference model is motivated and guided by [Sec.
 4011 of the 2018 Farm Bill](https://www.congress.gov/bill/115th-congress/house-bill/2/text), *Interstate data matching to prevent multiple issuances*, which mandates that the information made available by state agencies:
-* shall be used only for the purpose of preventing multiple enrollment;
+* Shall be used only for the purpose of preventing multiple enrollment
-* shall not be retained for longer than is necessary.
+* Shall not be retained for longer than is necessary

 ## High-level architecture